-Navigate to the AVC website or the Mac App Store to grab the latest freemium or lite version of the software if you haven’t already.
-If using Windows, click the orange Free Download button near the middle of the download page and follow the installation instructions as directed, while remaining vigilant of any unnecessary toolbars or malware the software may try to install on your system during the installation process.
+Navigate to the AVC website or the Mac App Store to grab the latest freemium or lite version of the software, if you haven’t already.
+If using Windows, click the Free Download button near the middle of the download page and follow the installation instructions as directed.

 Step 2: Launch the program

-Launch AVC by searching for the program in the Windows search bar or accessing the software through the programs menu.
+Click the Start button and select AVC from the alphabetical list on the left to launch the program, or click the application in the taskbar if you’ve pinned it there.
 Similarly on Mac, you can launch the program by searching for it in Spotlight or accessing it through the applications menu, conveniently located within Finder.